TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-11-introducing-up-to-16-times-faster-easy-coding-standard.md

     Today, we're sharing the ECS Parallel run with the public, so you **can cut down ECS run times from minutes to seconds**.

-tweet: "New Post on the 🐘 blog: Introducing up-to 16-Times Faster Easy Coding Standard"
 tweet_image: "/assets/images/posts/2021/ecs_before_now.png"
 ---